bscpaz/apache-kafka/README.md

 Kafka is compound with a set of machines and each one is called as "broker".
 Each broker has its own database wich the events are storage.
 A important thing to know is that Kafka doesn't send messages to consumers, but only put the events available for someone to consume them.

 ![image](https://user-images.githubusercontent.com/9732874/190032601-a9eea95e-484f-4e7d-bb2a-80e1f6221afe.png)

+The brokers exchange message among them all the time to know who is part of the group.
+Olders version of Kafka make use of Zookeeper as Service Discovery, but newest version of Kafka will built its own solution.

+The best practices says that for productions put at least 3 brokers to oparate the Kafka.